 - If you want to know how to pitch ideas for entire product collections for the lucrative Home Décor market, to sell MORE of your work to each client, you want MATS Creating Collecting for Home Décor.

 - If you want to learn how to illustrate a children’s book and pitch it to a potential publisher, you want MATS Illustrating Children’s Books

 - If you just want to have assignments to stretch you creatively and build your portfolio, you want Assignment Bootcamp.

 - Please note, if you want the opportunity to put questions to Lilla and have the possibility of having your work reviewed, you want to sign up for one of our live courses.

 - If you are happy just to have the chance to get your work featured in an online gallery and get support from your creative peers and have a smaller budget available… you want Bootcamp.

 Q. How intense are the courses?

-MATS A, B, Creating Collections for Home Décor and Illustrating Children’s Books are intensive 5-week courses with an assignment due every week.
+MATS A, B, Creating Collections for Home Décor and Illustrating Children’s Books are self-paced courses which can be taken over 5 weeks to 5 months.
 Bootcamp is a more relaxed program spread over five months, with one assignment per month.

 Q. I will be away for some of the time the class is running.
 Does this matter?